 It’s been proven over and over that the more positive contact you have with customers and prospects, the easier it is to develop and sustain relationships and ultimately, close more sales.
 Unfortunately, you’re one of thousands who are vying for your customers’ attention.

-Today, without a clearly-defined marketing strategy to map out how you’ll touch that prospect at least 7 times, your odds of success are pretty slim.
-In fact, today you might need more than those 7 times just to be heard above all the clutter that’s in people’s Newsfeeds or fields of vision.
+Today, without a clearly-defined social media strategy to map out how you’ll touch that prospect at least 7 times, your odds of success are pretty slim.
+In fact, today you might need more than those 7 times just to be heard above all the clutter that’s in people’s newsfeeds or fields of vision.

 Rule of 7 in the Digital Age